UBC-MDS/edar/CONTRIBUTING.md

    	Now you can make your changes locally.

-4. When you're done making changes, check that your changes pass the tests by running pytest
+4. When you're done making changes, check that your changes pass the tests by running 'check()`:

 	```
 	check()